 SAHM Annual Meeting: Virtual Workshops

-The SAHM Program Committee is excited to announce a limited series of virtual Annual Meeting Workshops, launching this September as a lead-up to the opening of registration for the SAHM 2026 Annual Meeting in November.
+The SAHM Program Committee is excited to announce a limited series of virtual Annual Meeting Workshops as a lead-up to the opening of registration for the SAHM 2026 Annual Meeting in November.
+These live sessions are free to attend.

-Each session will be recorded and made available shortly after it is held.
+Each session will be recorded and accessible to all SAHM members and non-member attendees of the 2025 SAHM Annual Meeting.
 CME/CE credits will not be offered for these sessions.

 Click on each of the session titles below for more details including how to register.